-DEPARTMENT OF SOCIAL WORK
+DEPARTMENT OF SOCIAL

+WORK

-Web: Department of Social Work School of Education, Business, and Human Services
+Web: Department of Social Work

-Dr. Teresa Crowe, Chair Hall Memorial Building, Room S338F
+Dr. Elizabeth Moore, Chair Hall Memorial Building, Room S333C

 The Department of Social Work offers the master's in social work (MSW) degree and the baccalaureate degree with a major in social work.
 The MSW program admitted its first class in 1989.
 The MSW program prepares deaf, hard of hearing, and hearing students to assume leadership positions in the provision of social work services for deaf and hard of hearing people throughout the United States and internationally.
 Graduates are employed in child welfare agencies, schools and universities, mental health settings, family service agencies, correctional facilities, and programs for people with developmental disabilities, among many others.
 Graduates are providing clinical services and are engaged in advocacy, administration, program and policy development, community development, consultation, research, and publication.